Root for the home team and take in some Indigenous art at Railroad Way South

 Protected Pedestrian Plaza

-This pedestrian-oriented plaza offers a welcoming gateway, ensuring a seamless flow for foot traffic.
-Designed as a flexible public space, it stretches between First Avenue South and Occidental Avenue South, providing a dynamic area for gatherings before, during, and after stadium events.
+Designed as flexible public spaces, Railroad Way South stretches between First Avenue South and Occidental Avenue South, providing a dynamic area for gatherings before, during, and after stadium events.
+Railroad Way North stretches between Alaskan Way South and South King Street, ensuring a seamless flow for foot traffic.

-Whether you’re grabbing a bite with friends, enjoying a spontaneous performance, or simply soaking in the lively atmosphere, Railroad Way South is the perfect spot to connect with the community and the energy of the stadium district.
+Whether you’re grabbing a bite with friends, enjoying a spontaneous performance, or simply soaking in the lively atmosphere, Railroad Way South and Railroad Way North are the perfect spots to connect with the community and the energy of the stadium district.

 Photo of artwork by Stephan Smith on desplay at Stadium Plaza.
 Photo by Jo Cosme.